Ohtani, backed by Ward's slam, leads Angels past Tigers 7-5 - WHIZ News

-Ohtani (3-1) also drew two walks at the plate in another two-way performance for the Angels, who celebrated the Big A’s return to full capacity with 30,709 fans watching their 15th win in 23 games.
+Ohtani (3-1) also drew two walks at the plate for the Angels, who celebrated the Big A’s return to full capacity with their 15th win in 23 games.
+The Halos have improved markedly over the past month even without Mike Trout, and Ohtani’s two-way performances are leading the way.

+“Definitely felt good pitching in front of a lot of people,” Ohtani said through his translator.
+“Definitely better than no fans.
+It gives me energy, gives me confidence.
+Only good things come out of the fans being there.”

 Matt Manning (0-1) allowed four hits and two runs over five innings in the touted right-hander’s solid major league debut for Detroit.